-Winston Peters reveals who he thinks is source of superannuation details leak
+Winston Peters reveals who he thinks is source of superannuation details leak; David Seymour asked to leave House

 Winston Peters has identified who he thinks is the source of the leak of his superannuation details.

-The Deputy Prime Minister spoke in the House during the general debate, naming former National press secretary Rachel Morton as the alleged source.
+The Deputy Prime Minister spoke in the House during the general debate today and used the protection of Parliamentary privilege to name former National press secretary Rachel Morton as the alleged source.

 Contacted by the Herald, Morton denied being the leaker.